 “In this shrewd reimagining of James Dean’s life and death, Burke concocts a mesmerizing ‘sliding doors’ narrative that asks the reader to consider the ‘what if?’ of Dean surviving that infamous car crash.
 With smartly noirish rhythms and a cast of colorful, quirky characters, we find ourselves tossed between incredulity and eagerness, driven to discover where the ‘alternate history’ of this cultural icon just may take us.”

-— Lorraine Devon Wilke, award-winning author of The Alchemy of Noise, Hysterical Love, and After the Sucker Punch
+— Lorraine Devon Wilke, author of The Alchemy of Noise and After the Sucker Punch

 “Quentin Tarantino isn’t the only writer around today who is offering an alternate history to famous cultural events.
 In his compelling and richly entertaining novel The Cold Last Swim, Junior Burke presents his own version of what happened to James Dean, that ultimate icon of cool, in this luminous love letter to Hollywood and the golden age of filmmaking.
 Full of surprises, it is a joy from beginning to end.”